Dark565/code-attention/README.md

 ## Installation

-The tool can be quickly installed with this simple command in the project root:
+The tool can be quickly installed with this simple command executed in the project's root directory:

 ```sh
 $ pip install -e .